Work Abroad Leading Adventure Tours

 But for those with enough patience and energy, tour leading can be the most rewarding job in the world.
 Moreover, with all your expenses usually included or otherwise free, you will have the opportunity to save money like never before.

 Application and Qualifications

 Most tour leaders usually work two to three years before they are expected to move on, settle down, or burn out with exhaustion.
-As such, adventure tour operators are always recruiting to accommodate this high turnover.
+As such, adventure tour operators are always recruiting to accommodate turnover.
 The application procedure is much like any other.
 Most tour operators have pages on their website pertaining to this process, and/or a downloadable application form.

 The form leads to an interview, which if successful leads to a training period within the home country.
 This can take many forms, but the idea is that your potential employers can see how you interact with others, and how you perform under various, often-stressful scenarios.
-The final stage of your training takes places abroad, shadowing an existing tour leader, and learning the realities of life on the road.
+The final stage of your training takes place abroad, shadowing an existing tour leader, and learning the realities of life on the road.